RESTORING REEFS BACK TO LIFE

 COMBINING SIMPLE TECHNIQUES WITH EXPERT KNOWLEDGE

-Coral reefs are damaged due to changing water temperatures, ocean acidification, pollution, invasive species, changing weather patterns, and physical impacts.
+Coral reefs are under threat from rising water temperatures, ocean acidification, pollution, invasive species, changing weather patterns, and physical damage.
+It’s estimated that 30–50% of the world’s coral reefs have already been lost.

-By creating an artificial reefs we can assist nature by providing an alternative dive site and providing substrate for coral transplants and for natural recruits.
-In Thailand, this is only allowed by special permission from the Department of Marine and Coastal Resources.
+Artificial reefs help support recovery by providing alternative dive sites and stable substrates for coral transplants and natural recruits.
+In Thailand, these efforts require special permission from the Department of Marine and Coastal Resources to ensure responsible restoration.

 Preparation